About Us

 Megan Mullin

 Megan has wanted to be a writer since before she knew how to write, enlisting her mother to take dictation to accompany her lavish stick-figure illustrations.
-After learning to write for herself, she tackled everything from poetry and one-act plays to comic strips and novels—and received her Master of Arts in Creative Writing from UMass Boston along the way.
-She’s been a member of the writers’ group for 16 years and is currently working on an urban fantasy novel inspired by her Irish heritage and her unhealthy obsession with the movie “Jaws.”
+After learning how to write for herself, she tackled everything from poetry and one-act plays to comic strips and novels—and received her Master of Arts in Creative Writing from UMass Boston along the way.
+She’s been a member of the writers’ group for over 16 years and is currently working on an urban fantasy novel inspired by her Irish heritage and her unhealthy obsession with the movie Jaws.

 Phoebe Sinclair